ADD CONDITION

 Storage and Handling

-To ensure the best quality and safety of your product, store it at room temperature and keep it away from direct light.
-It's important to keep the container tightly closed when not in use to prevent contamination.
-Once you open the container, be sure to discard any remaining product after use to maintain safety and effectiveness.
+To ensure the best quality and safety of your product, store it at room temperature and keep the container tightly closed when not in use.
+It's important to protect the product from light, as exposure can affect its effectiveness.
+Once you open the container, be sure to discard any remaining product, as it should not be reused.
 Following these guidelines will help you use the product safely and effectively.

 Additional Information